Why Belgium has recorded so many coronavirus deaths

 By comparison, a team of Yale researchers who analyzed U.S. mortality data in partnership with The Washington Post this month estimated that, with excess deaths as a guide, the true toll could be one and a half times higher than the official number.

 There are perils to using the method, and to drawing too much from country-to-country comparisons.
 Full data sets can be slow to roll in, leading to undercounts.
-The overall excess death estimate could also include other deaths, such as people who died from unrelated diseases because they chose not to seek medical care because of the pandemic.
+The overall excess death estimate could also include other deaths, such as people who died of unrelated diseases because they chose not to seek medical care as a result of the pandemic.
 And it is subject to other effects of the lockdowns, such as fewer fatal road accidents.

 But because countries are counting their coronavirus deaths differently, epidemiologists have begun to favor excess death calculations as the most accurate way to track the impact of the virus.